rcazzara/seldovia/_people/Seabee_owned_by_Dick_Miller.md

 loss is within the coverage of the policy.

-I am of the opinion that the plaintiff is entitled to recover the face value of the policy, Dubin Paper Co. v.
+I am of the opinion that the plaintiff is entitled to recover the face value of the policy, Dubin Paper Co.Â v.
 Insurance Co., [\[361 Pa.
 68\]](https://casetext.com/case/dubin-paper-co-v-ins-co-of-n-america-et-al),
 [\[63 A.2d
 85\]](https://casetext.com/case/dubin-paper-co-v-ins-co-of-n-america-et-al),